Abstract illustration representing balance without symmetry when choosing the right therapist in Calgary

 Why Many “Best Therapist in Calgary” Lists Don’t Help You Choose

-Many “best counselling” or “top therapist” pages are designed primarily to rank clinics, not to guide meaningful decisions.
+Many “best counselling” or “top psychologist” pages are designed primarily to rank clinics, not to guide meaningful decisions.

 These lists often: